ndx-video/asciidoc-xml/README.md

 ## Dependencies

+### Runtime Dependencies

+None!
+This is a pure Go implementation with zero external runtime dependencies for production use.

+### Test Dependencies

-- `github.com/dop251/goja` - JavaScript runtime for testing JavaScript files
+- `github.com/dop251/goja` - JavaScript runtime for testing JavaScript files (test-only, not included in production binaries)

+The `goja` dependency is only used in test files and is automatically excluded from production builds using Go build constraints (`//go:build test`).

 ## Development Workflow